taotriad/BabySomnia/Video_guide.md

 ## [8] Solos and Sub-units

 Dreamcatcher only has one (semi-)official subunit; Yaja Time.
 Bong (SuA; maknae, vocals), Nibal (Siyeon, rapper, vocals), and Tafe (Yoohyeon; leader, vocals).
 They have only done covers though; some which are included in the *Covers* section.
 Dami and Siyeon have made one OST together.
+JiU and Yoohyeon have made one OST together.

 All members have made at least one solo, published on Dreamcatcher's album Apocalypse: Save Us.
 SuA, Siyeon, Handong, and Dami have separate solo releases.